Concussion

 • Parachute- Brain Waves: This program is looking for coordinators/volunteers to deliver it to classrooms or community programs.
 Brain Waves is a free, informative, and fun half-day neuroscience presentation for students in grades 4 to 6.

-• Concussion Awareness Training Tool (CATT): Provides online education modules and resources for concussion recognition, diagnosis, treatment, and management.
+• Awareness Training Tool (CATT): Provides online education modules and resources for concussion recognition, diagnosis, treatment, and management.
 It supports physicians and licensed healthcare professionals by providing access to standardized tools to evaluate concussions in both children and adults.
 There is a section dedicated to School Professionals with an information package and an e-learning course.

 School Campaigns and Social Media

 • PPM 158 School Board Policies on Concussion: This memorandum addresses concussion safety across all school and school board activities and applies to all publicly funded elementary and secondary schools.
 It does not apply to licensed child-care providers, including those operating on the premises of publicly funded schools.
-New in 2021 is that sports organizations must put into place Removal-from-Sport and Return-to-Sport protocols, to improve concussion safety.
-Reviewed are the minimum components required for school boards to include in a policy on concussions.

 • SchoolFirst: Supports Canadian youth and their return to school following a concussion.
 Information for school staff and students about building knowledge, creating a supportive culture, and knowing your role as a concussion champion.